Apply for Housing Benefit

 - any other adult aged 16 or over

 - any two children under the age of 10

 - any two children of the same sex under the age of 16

-If you qualify for housing benefit we can pay the money directly into your bank account.
-Complete and return this form:
+If you get assistance, we can pay the money directly into your bank account.
+Please supply your bank details on the application form.